mmitch/cobol-build/README.md

 You need a recent version of [GnuCOBOL](https://savannah.gnu.org/projects/gnucobol).
 Debian/Ubuntu users could try `apt install open-cobol`.

-/cobol-travis/ has mostly been tested on GnuCOBOL 3.0.0-rc1.
+_cobol-build_ has mostly been tested on GnuCOBOL 3.0.0-rc1.
 Older versions should work for the easy cases (eg. static compiles), but more complicated things (eg. dynamic modules) might fail because of different compiler options.